 - One green rotation handle over the top-middle handle.
-To learn more see our Rotate Shapes in PowerPoint 2010 tutorial.
+To learn more, see our Rotate Shapes in PowerPoint 2010 for Windows tutorial.

-- One or more yellow diamond handle -- these diamond handles do not appear on all shapes.
+- One or more yellow diamond handle, these diamond handles do not appear on all shapes.
 If you look at Figure 1 below, you will notice that the shape on the left has no yellow diamond but the one on the right does.
-To learn more see our Manipulating Shapes by Dragging Diamonds in PowerPoint 2010 tutorial.
+To learn more see our Manipulating Shapes by Dragging Diamonds in PowerPoint 2010 for Windows tutorial.

-Figure 1: Shapes have four corner handles, four side handles, and a green rotation handle -- sometimes, they have yellow diamonds too.
+Figure 1: Shapes have several handles, and green rotation handle

 When you drag any of the eight blueish white handles, you can resize the shape: